hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 **Placeholder text**

-Placeholder text can be added to the trigger to provide the user additional helpful context.
-However this information should not be required for them carry out a task.
+Placeholder text can be added to the trigger to provide the user additional context.
+However, this information should not be required for them to carry out a task.

 ![Showing placeholder text inside of the trigger, still indicating no selection is made, but with some additional guidance](/assets/components/form/super-select/super-select-trigger-placeholder-text.png)